Sigurður Guðjónsson: Early life and career

-Guðjónsson was born in 1975 in Reykjavík, Iceland.
-He studied art in Reykjavík at the Iceland University of the Arts, graduating in 2003 and in Vienna, at Akademie Der Bildenden Kunste between the years of 2003-4.
+Sigurður was born in 1975 in Reykjavík, Iceland.
+He studied art in Reykjavík at the Iceland University of the Arts, graduating in 2003 and in Vienna, at Akademie der Bildenden Künste between the years of 2003-4.
 He is one of the founding members of death metal band Cranium, an influential force in Reykjavík's underground metal scene in the 1990s.